Christophe HURLIN

 Résumé non disponible.

-Lien HALThreshold Effects of the Public Capital Productivity: an International Panel Smooth Transition Approach
+Threshold Effects in the Public Capital Productivity: an International Panel Smooth Transition Approach

 Résumé non disponible.

-Lien HALThreshold Effects in the Public Capital Productivity: an International Panel Smooth Transition Approach
+Threshold Effects of the Public Capital Productivity: an International Panel Smooth Transition Approach

 Résumé non disponible.